After Las Vegas student’s death, police increase presence around campus

 Meanwhile, Clark County School District police officers, scattered throughout the student parking lot and neighboring main road, North Buffalo Drive, could be seen conducting traffic stops and issuing citations.

-Only 25 days away from graduation, Scott, 18, was struck and killed by a vehicle, just off the school’s grounds in the far northern part of the Las Vegas Valley.
+Only 25 days away from graduation, Scott, 18, was struck by a vehicle driven by 37-year-old Keenan Jackson, just off the school’s grounds in the far northern part of the Las Vegas Valley.
 The crash happened just after 11 a.m. on Friday, according to the Metropolitan Police Department.

 Scott, identified by the Clark County coroner’s office, was pronounced dead at University Medical Center shortly after the crash, according to a social media post by Metro.